Where does Scotland’s wealth go (if it doesn’t stay here)?

 The second map (Eurostat Regional GDP per capita) shows clearly that, in terms of wealth per head, the Scottish central belt generates as much wealth as much of London and the South.
 Also Scotland’s North East is (perhaps not surprisingly) one of the best performing economic areas in the UK.Now look again at the first map and ask yourself “Why doesn’t Scotland’s wealth stay in Scotland’?

 It becomes clear that we are only better together if you believe that London is entitled to the lions share of Scotland’s wealth.The Jimmy Reid Foundation, a new and increasingly well respected think-tank, published a report in June 2013 demonstrating this wealth drain and the resulting under-performance of Scotland’s economy.
 It highlighted that Scotland’s economy would be 25% larger than it is today in the absence of the historic and present union wealth drain.

 A month earlier, I made the same point on this blog when I wrote about Scotland’s economy going south.

 It is an accepted fact that every year for 30 years Scotland has generated more tax revenue per head for the UK treasury than the rest of the UK.
-The latest figures taken from the Government Expenditure and revenue report Scotland (GERS) state that Scotland generated 9.9% of the UK’s tax revenue but received only 9.3% of spending.
-This equated last year to an amount of £824.00 extra revenue per person from Scotland versus the rest of the UK, all of which goes to the UK treasury.
+The latest figures taken from the Government Expenditure and revenue report Scotland (GERS) state that Scotland generated £800 more in tax per person than the UK average.
+Scotland would have been £8.3 billion better off than the UK over the past 5 years.